CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/Understanding-the-cl-support-Output-File/_index.md

 Action succeeded
 ```

-Cumulus Linux saves cl-support files in the `/var/support` directory.
-The file name starts with `cl_support` and end with the date and time.
+Cumulus Linux saves the `cl-support` file in the `/var/support` directory.
+The file name starts with `cl_support` and ends with the date and time of creation.

 {{%notice note%}}
 The Linux command to generate the `cl-support` file includes more options; for example, you can include security sensitive information, include debugging information, only run certain modules, and provide a reason for running the script in the file.